-Second, throughout the questionnaire we will be using a number of general phrases that may cause the respondent to ask for further explanation.
+Second, the questionnaire uses a number of general phrases that may cause the respondent to ask for further explanation.
 Examples might be:

 "Scotland as a whole"

 "In this area"

 Unless a definition is actually provided for you to read out, we do not wish to give the respondent any further explanation.
 The phrases used are intended as general ones.
 Simply read the question or statement out, and tell respondents that they should answer in terms of whatever they understand by the phrase.